linz/topo-workflows/infra/README.md

 To deploy with AWS CDK a few context values need to be set:

 - `aws-account-id`: Account ID to deploy into.
 This can be set with `export CDK_DEFAULT_ACCOUNT="$(aws sts get-caller-identity --query Account --output text)"`.
-- `maintainer-arns`: AWS Role ARN for the CI user.
+- `maintainer-arns`: Comma-separated list of AWS Role ARNs for the stack maintainers.

 Then a deployment can be made with `cdk`: